Chariot: Hittites

-Bronze Age India
+Bronze Age Indian Subcontinent

-Models of single axled, solid wheeled, ox drawn vehicles, have been found at several mature Indus Valley cites, such as Chanhudaro, Daimabad, Harappa, and Nausharo, and are depicted in second millennium BCE Chalcolithic rock art, of the region.
+Models of single axled, solid wheeled ox-drawn vehicles, have been found at several mature Indus Valley cites, such as Chanhudaro, Daimabad, Harappa, and Nausharo.
+While the late Harappan site of Pirak, Pakistan, offers evidence of true horses present in South Asia, from c.
+1700 BC.

-Spoked-wheeled, horse drawn, chariots, often carrying an armed passenger, are depicted in second millennium BCE Chalcolithic period rock paintings..
-Examples are know from Chibbar Nulla, Chhatur Bhoj Nath Nulla, and Kathotia.
+Spoked-wheeled, horse-drawn chariots, often carrying an armed passenger, are depicted in second millennium BC Chalcolithic period rock paintings, examples are known from Chibbar Nulla, Chhatur Bhoj Nath Nulla, and Kathotia.
 There are some depictions of chariots among the petroglyphs in the sandstone of the Vindhya range.
 Two depictions of chariots are found in Morhana Pahar, Mirzapur district.
 One depicts a biga and the head of the driver.
 The second depicts a quadriga, with six-spoked wheels, and a driver standing up in a large chariot box.
 This chariot is being attacked.
-One figure, who is armed with a shield and a mace, stands in the chariot's path; another figure, who is armed with bow and arrow, threatens the right flank.
-It has been suggested (speculated) that the drawings record a story, most probably dating to the early centuries BCE, from some center in the area of the Ganges–Yamuna plain into the territory of still Neolithic hunting tribes.
-The very realistic chariots carved into the Sanchi stupas are dated to roughly the 1st century.
+One figure, who is armed with a shield and a mace, stands in the chariot's path; another figure, who is armed with a bow and arrow, threatens the right flank.
+It has been suggested (speculated) that the drawings record a story, most probably dating to the early centuries BC, from some center in the area of the Ganges–Yamuna plain into the territory of still Neolithic hunting tribes.
+The very realistic chariots carved into the Sanchi stupas are dated to roughly the 1st century CE.

 Bronze Age solid-disk wheel carts were found in 2018 at Sinauli, which were interpreted by some as horse-pulled "chariots," predating the arrival of the horse-centered Indo-Aryans.
 They were ascribed by Sanjay Manjul, director of the excavations, to the Ochre Coloured Pottery culture (OCP)/Copper Hoard Culture, which was contemporaneous with the Late Harappan culture, and interpreted by him as horse-pulled chariots.
-Majul further noted that "the rituals relating to the Sanauli burials showed close affinity with Vedic rituals, and stated that "the dating of the Mahabharata is around 1750 BCE."
+Majul further noted that "the rituals relating to the Sanauli burials showed close affinity with Vedic rituals.
 According to Asko Parpola these finds were ox-pulled carts, indicating that these burials are related to an early Aryan migration of Proto-Indo-Iranian speaking people into the Indian subcontinent, "forming then the ruling elite of a major Late Harappan settlement."

 Horse-drawn chariots, as well as their cult and associated rituals, were spread by the Indo-Iranians, and horses and horse-drawn chariots were introduced in India by the Indo-Aryans.
+These Aryan people migrated southward into South Asia, ushering in the Vedic period around 1750 BC.